Fearrington Village, North Carolina

 Fearrington Village is a residential development and census-designated place (CDP) in Chatham County, North Carolina, United States.
 The population was 2,339 at the 2010 census, up from 903 in 2000.
+The 2020 census counted 2,557 residents.
 Its name is phonetically pronounced FAIR-ington, not FEAR-ington as the spelling might indicate.
 The CDP occupies what was formerly the area of the unincorporated community of Farrington.
 It is a mixed-use community located on farmland dating back to the 18th century in Pittsboro, North Carolina.
 The community is located about 15 minutes from Chapel Hill, a half-hour from Durham and 45 minutes from Raleigh.